 Day trip to the Lagoon Islands

 Get up bright and early and have breakfast at any corner cafe before embarking on an island adventure.
-To reach the lagoon islands you can either take the vaporetto departing from Fondamenta Nove to the fascinating San Michele Cemetery then to Murano and Burano, or invest in a water taxi.
+To reach the lagoon islands you can either take the vaporetto departing from Fondamenta Nove to the fascinating San Michele Cemetery then to Murano and Burano, or take a guided tour to Murano, Burano and Torcello.
+Want to splurge?
+Invest in a water taxi.
 Water taxis are the limousines of Venice: Riva-type motorboats with spacious leather-upholstered cabins, open-air seating in the stern, and private captains to chauffeur you around the lagoon or between the station and your hotel/guesthouse.
-Taxis offer an experience (and a fee) that you won’t forget in a hurry.
+Taxis offer an experience (and a fee) that you won’t forget in a heartbeat.
 On the other hand, water taxis can hold up to 10 people, and the cost per person can be reasonable if you’re splitting the fare with family or friends.